kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

 - I feel a bit angry with myself for trusting this person.
 This individual has a history of abusive behavior, misogyny and unstable mental issues.
 Plus, he's also in a legal battle with someone else he was close with, which is a whole other drama thing.
+  He spends his day insulting people and is a negative person.
+I must have been out of my mind to trust him.
   So yeah..it was bad judgment on my part to befriend and trust this person, become close to them, and not expect it would blow up at some point.
 Really bad.
 - That's my Catholic (actually Anglican :)) upbringing for you.
 Seeing the best in people.